mozman/ezdxf/docs/source/tools/acis.rst

 The main goals of this support module are:

     1. load and parse simple and known ACIS data structures
-    2. create and export simple and known ACIS data structures
+    2. create and export simple and known ACIS data structures (planned)

 It is NOT a goal to edit and export arbitrary existing ACIS structures.